 28th Amendment Ballot Initiative: The SJ Group hosted its “inaugural” event on May 13th, Ken Chestek’s May 13th public presentation about Wyoming Promise’s ballot initiative to support a 28th Constitutional amendment to help get unaccountable money our of our elections.
 The event was a great success with over 30 attendees.
 The Unitarian Universalist Association (UUA) supports efforts to overturn the Supreme Court’s Citizens United decision that “corporations are people” and “money is speech” (https:// www.uua.org/action/statements/amend-constitution-corporations-are-not-persons-and-money-not-speech).
 To learn more, see the Casper Star Tribune article on May 18, 2017, page 1, or go to http:// wyomingpromise.org.
 UU Casper SJ Group members will be assisting with circulating petition for the next several months.

 Advocating for the LGBTQ Community!
-The SJ Group sponsored a table at the Casper Pride Picnic at Crossroads Park on June 10th, and members participated in the Pride Parade on June 11th.
-The Group will be partnering with PFLAG to participate in other community events supporting and advocating for our LGBTQ community!
+The SJ Group sponsored a table at the Casper Pride Picnic at Crossroads Park on June 10, 2017, and members participated in the Pride Parade on June 11, 2017.
+The Group is partnering with Casper PFLAG and other groups to participate in community events and advocacy for our LGBTQ community.

-If you would like more information, or would like to help with any of these projects, email email@example.com!
+If you would like more information, email email@example.com!